Fire Prevention Week is October 6 – 12, 2002

 If you have a disability, think about how it might affect you if there was a fire.
 Talk it over with those with whom you live and work.
 Every home and workplace needs an escape plan.
-If you live in a Community Care Facility (CCF), you must have regular fire drills and posted routes of evacuation.
+If you live in a Community Care Facility (CCF) you must have regular fire drills and posted routes of evacuation.
 When you have a fire escape plan, it must be practiced many times.
 The plan should include two ways out of any room.
-If you are healthy, walk without difficulty, and have no hearing or vision loss, you might have a simple plan.
-If you need adaptive equipment, use oxygen, or don’t hear well, your plan may be more detailed.
-If you use a wheelchair, you may want to keep it parked near the head of the bed for quick access in the event of an emergency.
+If you are healthy and walk without difficulty and have no hearing or vision loss, you might have a simple plan.
+If you need adaptive equipment, use oxygen or don’t hear well, your plan may be more detailed.
+If you use a wheelchair you may want to keep it parked near the head of the bed for quick access in the event of an emergency.
 Special fire alarms with flashing lights may be installed in rooms where people sleep who have hearing loss.

 It is good to practice fire drills at different times of day when people are in different areas of the house or workplace.
 About once a year, it is recommended that you have a drill when everyone is in bed.
 This is true for families in their own homes and for people who live in shared homes.
 Most fires where people are seriously injured or killed occur at night.
 This is good practice even if you live in your own apartment or with parents or friends.
 Give it a try!

 Listen for sounds and then go towards the door

 Feel the door to see if it is hot; if it is cold, then open it and go outside.
 If it is hot then stay in the room and go to the window to try to get help.

 Walk away from the building but stay near until help comes.

 Or you smell smoke